Rookout/docs/docs/rules-status.md

 If you fail to see any messages arriving, this may be caused by any of the following reasons:

+#### Incorrect Application
-- You are not invoking the *correct* line of code in the correct *application instance*.
+You are not invoking the *correct* line of code in the correct *application instance*.

+#### Output to Integration
-- You are using a custom Breakpoint that send the message to another [data-sink](rules-integrations.md).
+You are using a custom Breakpoint that send the message to another [data-sink](rules-integrations.md).

+#### (Python) Preforking
-- `Python` you are using a pre-forking framework.
+You are using a pre-forking framework.
 Rookout must **only** be loaded after forking, check out the [documentation](rooks-setup.md#pre-forking-servers).

+#### (Python/JVM) Long Running Function
-- `Python/JVM` you have placed a breakpoint on a long rununing function.
+You have placed a breakpoint on a long rununing function.
 In this runtime, breakpoints are only applied for function calls performed after the Breakpoint was created.

 ## Error (Red)